Last updated: May 18, 2026

 The

 BigQuery Data Editor role wasn’t granted on the dataset itself.
-Open the dataset in BigQuery Console → SHARING → Permissions and confirm the service account is listed with BigQuery Data Editor.Service account can read other datasets it shouldn't have access to
+Open the dataset in BigQuery Console → SHARING → Permissions and confirm the service account is listed with BigQuery Data Editor.Image persistence fails with 'storage.objects.create permission denied'

 When to Use This Setup